 Arranging for housing can be a real pain sometimes when you’re looking to meet the requirements of safety, convenience, comfort, and accessibility while trying to keep it cost-effective.
 Trying to keep to your budget is especially important when you’re staying for a longer period than your usual vacation.
-With over 275 rooms, the Tune Hotel Kuala Lumpur is your best bet at meeting all your accommodation needs.
+With 99 rooms, MoMo's Kuala Lumpur is your best bet at meeting all your accommodation needs.
 Hence, with the amenities of a full-fledged hotel together with affordable rates, we are a favourite choice amongst visitors to KL.

 Our hotel is located at a brisk 6-min walk from Sultan Ismail LRT station, which can get you directly to Bukit Jalil Station, where SEA Games Kuala Lumpur is held.
 It’s also a 4-min walk from Medan Tuanku monorail station, which gets you to KL Sentral, the transportation hub that connects you the rest of the city.

 A short walk away, you can also get your shopping, dining, and entertainment needs met at Quill City Mall or Sogo (KL) Department Store.
 One thing is for sure; there is no shortage of restaurants in the area.
 If you’re tired from all the walking, there’s also a free bus service, GO KL, available to you that takes you around the city centre.